kevinlindley/DemonCore/README.md

 ## Notes on Use
 The Norns script comprises of three menus that can be accessed by pressing the K2 button.
-Eash screen allows you to adjust the distance from the core, essentially this is just a volume control and appears on each menu page for convenience.
+Eash menu allows you to adjust the distance from the core, essentially this is just a volume control and appears on each menu page for convenience.

 The first menu page also allows you to change the Criticality (density) of the noise and the Blocks (mix) which affects the reverby Wet/Dry mix.

 The second menu page allows you to adjust the filter of the noise sound from both frequency and resonance amount.

 The third menu allows you to change the room size and damping of the reverb.
 Changes here affect the Dry/Wet mix on menu 1.

-Finally the K3 button toggles between the Core being "Alive" or "Sleeping", if toggled to the "Alive" setting the script will slowly randomise the settings.
-You can still interact with the core when in this mode and its useful for finding new noise sounds, when the Demon Core finds a noise sound you like, click on the K3 button and take over.
+Finally the K3 button toggles between the Core being "Alive" or "Sleeping".
+If toggled to the "Alive" setting the script will slowly randomise the settings.

+You can still interact with the core when in this mode and it's useful for finding new noise sounds, when the Demon Core finds a noise sound you like, click on the K3 button and take over.
 ## Installation
 1. From maiden:
 ```;install https://github.com/kevinlindley/DemonCore```